influxdata/docs-v2/content/influxdb/cloud/visualize-data/annotations.md

     {{< nav-icon "dashboards" >}}

 2. Select an existing dashboard to add the annotation to, or [create a new dashboard](/influxdb/cloud/visualize-data/dashboards/create-dashboard/).
-3. Click **Annotations**.
-The **Show Annotations** option is selected by default.
+The **Annotations** option is selected by default.
-4. Select the **Enable 1-Click Annotations** option, and then in a dashboard cell, do one of the following:
+4. Add an annotation in a dashboard cell by doing one of the following:

-   - To add an annotation to a single point in time, click the time in the cell.
+   - To add an annotation to a single point in time, press Shift and click the time in the cell.
-   - To add an annotation to a time range, press and hold Shift, click the start time in the cell, and then drag your cursor to the end time.
+   - To add an annotation to a time range, press Shift, click the start time in the cell, and then drag your cursor to the end time.
 5. On the **Add Annotation** page:

    1. Verify the time or time range, and update if needed.